No-Skids-Alliance/NSA/docs/source/content/0-introduction/_index.rst

    :align: center
    :alt: Sucking at something is the first step to becoming sorta good at something.

+   "Sucking at something is the first step to becoming sorta good at something." -Jake the Dog

    Image and quote from `Adventure Time by Pendleton Ward`_

 .. _Adventure Time by Pendleton Ward: https://en.wikipedia.org/wiki/Adventure_Time